guillaumervls/react-infinite-scroll/README.md

                 which means that for the first loading, `loadMore` will be called with `1`

 - `loadMore(pageToLoad)` : This function is called when the user scrolls down and we need to load stuff

 - `hasMore` : Boolean stating if we should keep listening to scroll event and trying to load more stuff

-- `loader` : Loader element to be displayed while loading stuff, can be provided as :
+- `loader` : Loader element to be displayed while loading stuff

-    * an component consrtuctor : i.e. `React.DOM.div` (or a component of yours)
-    * an object, for more customization :
-    `{component:React.DOM.div, props:{className:'loader'}, children:'Loading ...'}`

 - `threshold` : The distance between the bottom of the page and the bottom of the window's viewport that triggers the loading of new stuff - *Defaults to `250`*

+## Changelog

+### v0.1.0

+`loader` now takes a React component
+(no more component constructor or object `{component:... , props:... , ...}`).

 ## (Re)build